-• Both Shrinkage Stoping and Cut and Fill work well on vertical, tabular ores which are not likely to be found on the moon.
+Both Shrinkage Stoping and Cut and Fill work well on vertical, tabular ores which are not likely to be found on the moon.
+Because "vertical tabular" generally means "veins" formed by hydrothermal fluids these are likely to be absent on the moon Is anything on the moon likely to be "waste" once it is picked up and processed?

-[3] Sublevel/Block Caving- OH-4
+[3] Sublevel or Block Caving

-- used in weak ore which may not be safe to mine in other ways - low cost - LOTS of premining development needed - problems with ore dilution and surface disturbance
+used in weak ore which may not be safe to mine in other ways ■ low cost LOTS of pre-ore recovery development needed problems with ore dilution and surface disturbance advance more common because quicker return on investment retreat common in some coal mines may lead to surface subsidence Figure a Plan view